Vithursan273/finance-app/README.md

 Hello, this is the frontend of my financial assistance app called 'ExpenseEase'.
 This is a project built using a Next.js 13 frontend and a Django backend.
 This app offers an abundance of features that serve the purpose of making financial tracking and decision making easier and streamlined for the user.

+IMPORTANT NOTE:

+This repository works along with the "financial-app-backend" repository, which is the Django backend for this application.
+This README will hold all information pertaining to the features and setup of both the seperate frontend and backend repositories.

 ## Getting Started

 First, run the development server: